tanaikech/ggsrun/help/README.md

 Users can modify the manifests (the properties of GAS) by editing ``appsscript.json``.
 The json structure is [here](https://developers.google.com/apps-script/concepts/manifests#manifest_structure).

-**In order to modify the manifests from local PC, I added a new function for ggsrun.
-By using the new function, you can edit the manifests and update it for the Google Apps Script on your local PC.**
+**In order to modify the manifests from local PC, I added this new function to ggsrun.
+By using this, you can edit the manifests and update it from your local PC.**

+I expect that modifying manifests will be able to apply to various applications.

 ### Usage
 At the current stage, the filename for the manifests is only ``appsscript.json``.
 The strudcure of ``appsscript.json`` is [here](https://developers.google.com/apps-script/concepts/manifests#manifest_structure).